 This scale's life cycle is slightly different that the cottony maple scale, with the eggs hatching slightly sooner in June or early July.
 Systemic insecticides have been shown to be effective against this insect if used with the right timing, and these treatments do not kill the beneficial insects.

 We have had excellent results, achieving 80 to 90% reduction of scale populations and similar reduction of the honeydew and sooty mold problems.
-Our treatment of choice is trunk injection of dinotefuran, usually supplemented by trunk or ground injection of imidacloprid.
-We often inject dinotefuran at the first visit, followed a few days later by an injection of imidacloprid.
-In spring treatments, the dinotefuran gives quick kill and the imidacloprid moves into the tree slowly and is present in the tree when egg hatch occurs and crawlers appear.
+Our treatment of choice is soil or trunk injection of acephate or dinotefuran, usually supplemented by trunk or ground injection of imidacloprid.
+We often inject dinotefuran or acephate at the first visit, followed a few days later by an injection of imidacloprid.
+In spring treatments, the first treatment gives quick kill and the imidacloprid moves into the tree slowly and is present in the tree when egg hatch occurs and crawlers appear.
 We also suggest that HOMEOWNERS drench the soil each fall with Bayer tree and shrub care or other brands of imidacloprid (like Bandit) to "boost" the imidacloprid level in the tree.
 The tree may never need another injection.
 The cost for trunk injection is usually around $10 per trunk diameter inch.
 The rate may be reduced if several trees are treated in one yard or neighborhood.

 EXPECTATIONS FOR RESULTS